 “My Promotor supported me when no one else would.” – youth, age 22

 Promotores are LAYC staff that act as mentors, case managers, community health workers, and advocates for high risk youth.
 These highly trained and experienced staff work intentionally and deliberately to build relationships designed to transform a young person’s life.
 Working across programs to address all the youth’s needs, Promotores work with youth over an extended period of time, approximately 4 to 6 years.
 They continue to work with youth even after they complete programs and services, ensuring a lasting impact by constantly moving towards academic success, long-term employment, and live healthy living skills.

 Over the long term, each youth working with a Promotor will:

 Promotores Evaluation Design and Results

-To complement LAYC's internal outcomes measurement described above, the Promotor Pathway is being further evaluated by an external researcher to analyze and assess the impact of the Promotor model on the lives of young people.
+To complement LAYC's internal outcomes measurement described above, the Pathway is undergoing an external evaluation to analyze and assess the impact of the Promotor model on the lives of young people.
 This multi-year evaluation uses the most rigorous form of study, with the random assignment (RTC) of eligible youth.
 This external evaluation began in April 2010 and is expected to be completed in 2014.

 Partnerships/ Major Recognition

 In 2010, the LAYC's Promotor Pathway was selected to participate in the Social Innovation Fund as one of Venture Philanthropic Partner (VPP) youthCONNECT initiative.
-Participation in the Social Innovation Fund allows the LAYS to build the capacity and expand the Promotor Pathway to impact more young people.
+Participation in the Social Innovation Fund allows LAYC to build the model's capacity to impact more young people.

 Research Behind the Promotores Model

-For more information about LAYC's Promotor Youth Development Model contact Susana Martinez, Promotor Pathway Director at 202.319.3081
+For more information about LAYC's Promotor Youth Development Model, please contact Susana Martinez, Promotor Pathway Director at (202) 319-3081.